cyle/sigil/README.md

 # simple graph database

+Version: 0.1

 This is supposed to be just a very simple graph database, accessible via a REST interface.

+## warning

+This is still in very, very early development.
+It's not really usable yet in any substantial way.

 ## ideas / lists